elastic/apm-agent-nodejs/TESTING.md

 ## Run tests outside Docker

-If running the test suite multiple times, it might be convenient to start these these databases in advance so that `npm test` doesn't have to do that.
+If running the test suite multiple times, it might be convenient to start these databases in advance so that `npm test` doesn't have to do that.
 There's two ways to do this:

 ### Run databases via Docker